-- Set the authenticating user, and then copy the URL — you'll use this to set up the webhook in Panopta.
+- Set the authenticating user, and then copy the URL and Configuration Payload — you'll use these to set up a webhook in Panopta.
 Alternatively, you can create an integration user to use as the authenticating user.
-The Pingdom Server Monitor trigger only supports URL authentication.

 - Click the Flood Control tab to edit the trigger's default flood control settings.
 For more information about these settings, see Trigger Flood Control.

 - On the flow canvas, connect the steps you want to run when xMatters receives a request to that URL.

 You're now ready to configure Panopta to target the trigger.